sunpy/sunpy-soar/docs/dev_guide/tables.rst

 For any attribute to work in the search query, we can divide the situation in two cases:

-case 1: It is already there in `sunpy.net.attrs`, in this situation just a walker needs to be created.
+Case 1 - It is already there in `sunpy.net.attrs`, in this situation just a walker needs to be created.

 Example on its implementation: